jiipeezz/Router-cfg-automation/thesis.md

 > Fig. 3 - Routers' Web Interface

-## The current process of router configuration:
+## 3.1 The current process of router configuration

 1. Plug in the router
 2. Browse to its default IP address